 Commentary:

-The child‘s lawyer may request authority from the appropriate authority to pursue issues on behalf of the child, administratively or judicially, even if those issues do not specifically arise from the court appointment.
+The child‘s lawyer may request authority from the appropriate authority to pursue issues on behalf of the child client, administratively or judicially, even if those issues do not specifically arise from the court appointment.
 Such ancillary matters may include special education, school discipline hearings, mental health treatment, delinquency or criminal issues, status offender matters, paternity, probate, immigration matters, medical care coverage, SSI eligibility, youth transitioning out of care issues, postsecondary education opportunity qualification and tort actions for injury.

-The child’s lawyer does not have an ethical duty to represent the child in these collateral matters where the terms of the lawyer’s employment limit duties to the dependency case.
-However, the lawyer may have a duty to take limited steps to protect the child’s rights, ordinarily by notifying the child’s legal custodian about the possible claim unless the alleged tortfeasor is the legal custodian.
-In the latter case, ordinarily the lawyer adequately protects the child by notifying the court about the potential claim.
+The child’s lawyer does not have an ethical duty to represent the child client in these collateral matters where the terms of the lawyer’s employment limit duties to the dependency case.
+However, the child’s lawyer may have a duty to take limited steps to protect the child client’s rights, ordinarily by notifying the child client’s legal custodian about the possible claim unless the alleged tortfeasor is the legal custodian.
+In the latter case, ordinarily the child’s lawyer adequately protects the child client by notifying the court about the potential claim.
 Whether this solution will work depends on whether a lawyer capable of assessing the potential tort claim is available to be appointed by the court.
 In Multnomah County, at the request of the juvenile court judges, the Oregon Trial Lawyers Association has created a panel that accepts referrals under these circumstances.
 In other counties, a juvenile court judge might well expect the child’s lawyer to recommend someone to whom the case could be referred.
-In this situation, the child’s lawyer should research the other lawyer’s reputation and communicate clearly to the court and to the child that he or she is turning the work over to the receiving lawyer and is not vouching for the receiving lawyer’s work or monitoring his progress in pursuing the claim.
+In this situation, the child’s lawyer should research the other lawyer’s reputation and communicate clearly to the court and to the child client that he or she is turning the work over to the receiving lawyer and is not vouching for the receiving lawyer’s work or monitoring his progress in pursuing the claim.
 For more information, see Oregon Child Advocacy Project, When a Child May Have a Tort Claim: What’s a Child’s Court-Appointed Attorney to Do?
 (2010).

-STANDARD 3 - TRAINING REQUIREMENTS FOR COMPETENT REPRESENTATION OF CHILDREN
+STANDARD 3 - TRAINING REQUIREMENTS FOR COMPETENT REPRESENTATION OF CHILD CLIENTS

-A lawyer must provide competent representation to a child client.
+The child’s lawyer must provide competent representation to a child client.
 Competent representation requires the legal knowledge, skill, training, experience, thoroughness and preparation reasonably necessary for the representation.
-A lawyer should only accept an appointment or retainer if the lawyer is able to provide quality representation and diligent advocacy for the client.
+The child’s lawyer should only accept an appointment or retainer if the child’s lawyer is able to provide quality representation and diligent advocacy for the child client.

 Action:

-A lawyer representing a child in a dependency case should obtain and maintain proficiency in applicable substantive and procedural law and stay current with changes in constitutional, statutory and evidentiary law and local or statewide court rules.
+The child’s lawyer in a dependency case should obtain and maintain proficiency in applicable substantive and procedural law and stay current with changes in constitutional, statutory and evidentiary law and local or statewide court rules.

 Action:

-A lawyer representing a child in a dependency case should have adequate time and resources to competently represent the client, including maintaining a reasonable caseload and having access to sufficient support services.
+The child’s lawyer in a dependency case should have adequate time and resources to competently represent the client, including maintaining a reasonable caseload and having access to sufficient support services.

-Before accepting an appointment or retainer on a child dependency or termination of parental rights case, the lawyer should gain experience by observing and serving as co-counsel in dependency and termination of parental rights cases.
-The lawyer accepting appointment or retainers to represent children in dependency and termination of parental rights cases should participate in at least 16 hours of continuing legal education (CLE) related to juvenile law each year.
+Before accepting an appointment or retainer on a child dependency or termination of parental rights case, a lawyer should gain experience by observing and serving as co-counsel in dependency and termination of parental rights cases.
+A lawyer accepting appointment or retainers to represent children in dependency and termination of parental rights cases should participate in at least 16 hours of continuing legal education (CLE) related to juvenile law each year.

 Action:

-A lawyer representing a child in a dependency case must have served as counsel or co-counsel in at least two dependency cases adjudicated before a judge or have observed at least five dependency cases adjudicated before a judge.
+The child’s lawyer in a dependency case must have served as counsel or co-counsel in at least two dependency cases adjudicated before a judge or have observed at least five dependency cases adjudicated before a judge.

 Action: